dragonscale-ai/book-mas/docs/ch_6/sec_6-1.md

 Transparency also plays a preventative role.
 By surfacing decisions as they are made and allowing intervention when necessary, the system can avoid costly downstream errors.
 Users are more likely to trust a system they can steer, inspect, and refine, rather than one that operates as a black box.

 Ultimately, dynamic, context-aware UIs become a shared interface between the user and the agent network.
 They mediate data, commands, confidence, and accountability.
 When implemented correctly, these interfaces do more than just display results; they tell the story of how those results came to be, and they invite the user to participate in shaping the outcome.
 This is the foundation of trust in intelligent systems.

+## Key Takeaways

+- Front End Developer: UI code shouldn't be hardcoded; generate interfaces dynamically from agent metadata and traces to keep pace with changing workflows without constant rewrites.
+- Business User: Conversational interfaces let you interact with complex systems using natural language, eliminating the need to learn tools or navigate rigid menus.
+- Product Manager: Stop UI from blocking innovation; auto-generating interfaces from agent state enables faster iteration and keeps UX aligned with backend capability.